w314/notes/javaNotes/javaQA.md

 ### 1.5 What is a method?

-Blocks of reusable code that can be invoked again and again.
+Block of reusable code that can be invoked again and again.

 ### 1.6 What is a variable?